This is my Ultimate Guard Retention System!

 Hands- to stop your opponent from just moving your frames.

-The Guard Retention GUT of Head/Hands/Frames is kinda like spinning plates.
+Consequently, the Guard Retention GUT of Head/Hands/Frames is kinda like spinning plates.
 There’s three plates spinning on three sticks.
 Sometimes, one plate needs all of your attention because it’s starting wobble and it’s about to fall.
 You give the wobbling plate some attention and momentum but right away you’ve got to jump to another plate that’s wobbling.

 Think of Head/Hands/Frames as a tripod where each of these elements make up a leg.
 If one leg is missing the entire tripod collapses.
 Each component is critically important.
 When your Guard gets passed, it is because one of these elements was not being maintained.